neosubhamoy/neodlp/README.md

 ### ⭕ Bug Report

-Noticed any Bug? or Want to give me some suggetions?
+Noticed any Bug? or Want to give me some suggetion?
 Always feel free to open a [GitHub Issue](https://github.com/neosubhamoy/neodlp/issues).
 I would love to hear from you...!!

+### 💫 Credits

+- NeoDLP's 'Format Selection' options are inspired from the [Seal](https://github.com/JunkFood02/Seal) app by [@JunkFood02](https://github.com/JunkFood02)
+- Aria2 Linux x86_64 static build is provided by [@q3aql](https://github.com/q3aql/aria2-static-builds)
+- Aria2 MacOS x86_64 and ARM64 static builds are provided by [@tofuliang](https://github.com/tofuliang/aria2)

 ### 📝 License

 NeoDLP is Licensed under the [MIT license](https://github.com/neosubhamoy/neodlp/blob/main/LICENSE).
 Anyone can view, modify, use (personal and commercial) or distribute it's sources without any attribution and extra permissions.

+****
+An Open Sourced Project - Developed with ❤️ by **Subhamoy**